edobytes/xcimg/README.md

 ### Convert to VOC format

-Given the popularity of the format/task, it is possible to obtain the masks with the structure need by VOC related models.
+Given the popularity of the format/task, it is possible to obtain the masks with the structure needed by VOC related models.

 Copy the contents of `./annotations` and `./images` to `sets/train`, and create a `sets/labels.txt` file, with the following content: